 What is the Spacing for Planting Plantain?

-How to Apply Fertilizer to a Plantain Farm?
+How to Apply Fertilizer to a Plantain Farm

-Plantain farm can’t be established successfully without the application of fertilizer, therefore appropriate application of fertilizer is the right thing to do.
-Many plantain farmers have expressed that fertilizer should be applied 3m away from the risen plantain, don’t apply it directly to the root as it may severely cause damage to it, so it is advisable to be applied during the rainy season and it will gradually drill into the plant.
-Also apply fertilizer once through its growth and it usually starts one month after the plantain is being planted on the soil.
+Plantain farming in Nigeria can’t be established successfully without the application of fertilizer, therefore appropriate application of fertilizer is the right thing to do.
+Many plantain farmers have expressed that fertilizer should be applied 3m away from the risen plantain.

+Do not apply it directly to the root as it may severely cause damage to it, so it is advisable to be applied during the rainy season and it will gradually drill into the plant.
+Also, apply fertilizer once through its growth and it usually starts one month after the plantain is being planted on the soil.
 Knowing how to apply fertilizer is a great step to successfully start a plantain farming.

 What is the Best Fertilizer for Plantains?

-How Long Does Plantain take to Harvest?
+How long does Plantain take to Harvest?

 After planting plantain in farmland the next thing to think of is the duration it will take to be harvested.
 It takes a year and a month for it to be harvested because it takes 3 months for plantains to mature and 8 months to be ripe for yield.

-Plantain Marketing Strategy for a Beginner
+Plantain Marketing Strategy for Beginners

 It will be good to start consultation for marketing your farm plantains after it begins developing fruits.
-You can market to hotels, restaurants, food industry and other places that plantains are being consumed.
+You can market to hotels, restaurants, the food industry and other places where plantains are being consumed.
 Do not sell your plantains locally as you might not profit as well as expected, therefore marketing strategy should be in your focus after you have set your farm well.

 Plantain farming in Nigeria is profitable farming if done properly.
 It requires a good start and estimation by following the tested and proven strategies.
 After reading about the strategies to start a plantain farm here, I suggest it will be of immense help to locate a plantain farm in your area and hear from the farmer.